caddyserver/website/src/docs/markdown/caddyfile/directives/header.md

   Prefix with `?` to set a default value for the field.
 The field is only written if it doesn't yet exist.

+  Prefix with `>` to set the field, and enable `defer`, as a shortcut.

 - **&lt;value&gt;** is the header field value, if adding or setting a field.

 - **&lt;find&gt;** is the substring or regular expression to search for.

 - **&lt;replace&gt;** is the replacement value; required if performing a search-and-replace.

 - **defer** will force the header operations to be deferred until the response is being written out to the client.
-This is automatically enabled if any of the header fields are being deleted with `-`, or when setting a default value with `?`.
+This is automatically enabled if any of the header fields are being deleted with `-`, when setting a default value with `?`, or when having used the `>` prefix.

 For multiple header manipulations, you can open a block and specify one manipulation per line in the same way.